 How an EDI VAN Works

 As we stated earlier, an EDI VAN is nothing more than an electronic, commercial version of the US Postal Service.
 Just like the Postal Service, an EDI VAN receives mail from senders, sorts it for intended recipients, and delivers the mail to the recipient's mailbox.
 For the EDI VAN the messages are simply electronic EDI messages instead of paper mail.
 The EDI VAN uses electronic "mailboxes" for each trading partner that uses the EDI VAN service.
 A trading partner using the EDI VAN transmits electronic messages either through a direct dial-up connection or through another Internet connection type.
 The electronic messages are then sorted to the receivers' mailboxes until they are called for, or sent to, the recipient.
 An electronic mailbox at an EDI VAN can be used whether you only send EDI messages, receive them, or both.
 The EDI VAN usually allows each customer to "pick up" their incoming messages at the same time that they drop off outgoing messages.
 The EDI VAN typically also allows for 24-hour per day, 7-day per week access to your electronic mailbox.
 This workflow eliminates a number of problems associated with establishing direct communication links with all of your trading partners.
-Among some of the advantages businesses receive from the use of an EDI VAN are the following:

 The Evolution of the EDI VAN